MarkovD/TrainingNexus/LAB01/LAB01_instruction.md

 Virtual Port Channel (vPC) is a feature that enables the extension of a port channel across two different physical switches.
 The main advantage of this feature is the possibility to configure dual-homing for downstream devices to two upstream switches, without the need for a loop control mechanism such Spanning Tree Protocol.

-In this first virtual lab we will learn how to configure vPC in its simplest form (single-sided vPC) and to check all the status related parameters.
+In this first virtual lab of the tutorial we will learn how to configure vPC in its simplest form (single-sided vPC) and to check all the status related parameters.

 ## Prerequisites